dnnsoftware/Docs/design/HowTo/CreatingThemes/Create-CSS.rst

    Each style sheet should contain the following styles:

+   .. class:: collapse-list

    * styles that are specific to a container
    * styles for themes object that are only used in the associated container

 .. note::
-   You are not required to have all of these style sheets.
-You can include all of your styles in one master theme style sheet (skin.css).
+   These style sheets are not required.
+You may include all of your styles in one master theme style sheet (skin.css).
 If you combine container styles in the style sheet for your theme, then the container will only display properly when used with your theme.

 See Also

+.. class:: collapse-list

 *  DNN Wiki: `DotNetNuke Skins <http://www.dnnsoftware.com/wiki/dotnetnuke-skins>`_
-*  `Create Layout Template </design/CreatingThemes/CreateLayoutTemplate.shtml>`_
+*  :doc:`Create Layout Template <Create-Layout-Template>`
-*  `Create Container </design/CreatingThemes/CreateContainer.shtml>`_
+*  :doc:`Create Container <Create-Container>`

 Sources
 -------